Quicklinks

 3. An FA meeting group must register with an FA intergroup and comply with applicable provisions of these bylaws and the bylaws of the affiliated FA intergroup.

-1. An FA meeting group welcomes all who have a desire to stop eating addictively.
+1. Welcome all who have a desire to stop eating addictively.

 1. The Twelve Steps and Twelve Traditions of FA.

-2. The definitions of food addiction and abstinence, pursuant to Article II, Section 3 of these bylaws.
+2. The definitions of food addiction and abstinence, as stated in Article II, Section 3 of these bylaws.

-3. The requirement that only members of the fellowship with ninety days or more of continuous abstinence in FA be invited to share.
+3. The requirement that only members of the fellowship with 90 days or more of continuous abstinence in FA be invited to share.

-4. The requirement that only members of the fellowship with ninety days or more of continuous abstinence in FA shall have a voice and vote at FA meeting group business meetings.
+4. The requirement that only members of the fellowship with 90 days or more of continuous abstinence in FA shall have a voice and vote at FA meeting group business meetings.

-5. Each FA meeting group may elect one member who regularly attends that meeting to be a WSC member to represent the fellowship at the WSBC, following the requirements defined in Article III, Section 2(b).
+5. Each FA meeting group may elect one of its members as a WSC member to represent the fellowship at the WSBC.
+WSC members must regularly attend the FA meetings electing them and must meet the requirements defined in Article III, Section 2(b).

 6. The conference may adopt standards, in conformity with these bylaws, for recognition of groups.
 The conference empowers the WSB to refuse to recognize a group for failure to comply with the adopted recognition standards, through procedures established by the WSB with the approval of the conference.